 They also boast a very easy set-up, with plug-and-play available with all Fanatec wheels that are compatible with each respective system.
 You need to ensure that you have a wheelbase and racing wheel that will support the pedals if you’re on console, but PC users can obviously mix and match.

 With these pedals, you’ll be buying an advanced addition for your sim racing rig that will enhance your driving and overall experience with its various realistic features and exceptional build quality.
-They’re a great balance of quality and cost, and their console compatibility played a big part in earning their spot so high up on our list.
+They’re a great balance of quality and cost, and their console compatibility sets them apart from many others at a similar price point.

 PROS: